udos86/flutter-fast-forms/README.md

 Not all controls in a form are autonomous and act independent of each other.

-The state of a form field might be directly related to the state of some other form field as well.
+Occasionally, the state of a form field might be directly related to the state of some other form field as well.

 Flutter Fast Forms allows you to define such conditions declaratively.